raspberryturk/www.raspberryturk.com/details/vision.md

 </center>
 {% include caption txt="By observing which color pieces are in which squares, the robot can determine which move was made." %}

 Our goal is to create an algorithm that can determine whether a square contains no piece, an orange piece, or a green piece.
 I attempted to solve this problem using both machine learning and conventional computer vision.
-In the end I found using support vector machines to be an adequate way of solving the problem.
+In the end, I found using support vector machines to be an adequate way of solving the problem.
 The detailed notebook, with code, used to create this model is [here](/notebooks/chess_piece_presence.html).

 There is a problem with this approach though.
 What happens in this case?